pdmquang/Empower-Crowdsourcing-with-Blockchain/README.md

-# Making use of Blockchain and Ethereum to create fake news detection model
+# Incentivise Crowdsourcing with Blockchain and Ethereum

 ## Design Proposal
 (*Refer to the ***FinalReport.pdf and Powerpoint.pdf*** for more detail about the project.* )